Gatineau Park: History and politics

-Gatineau Park was not only the first national park advocated for Quebec, it was also intended as the first one outside the Rocky Mountains.
-As well, it was to be the first national park created by the first parks service in the world, the Dominion Parks Branch.
+Gatineau Park was to be the first national park created by the first parks service in the world, the Dominion Parks Branch.

-On December 3, 1913, Dominion Parks Commissioner James B. Harkin wrote to Deputy Minister of the Interior William Cory, arguing for the creation of a nationwide system of parks, the first of which was to be Gatineau Park.
-In his memo, Harkin said:
+On December 3, 1913, Dominion Parks Commissioner James B. Harkin wrote to Deputy Minister of the Interior William Cory, arguing that Gatineau Park should be the first major eastern national park in a broader nationwide parks system.
+Although nine St. Lawrence islands had been reserved for park purposes in 1904, they were not formally constituted as a Dominion park until December 1914.
+Harkin wrote that:

 "The East has no national parks like those in the Rockies, and it is proposed that the country develop a broader scheme of parks than exists in any other country […] Bringing into effect the proposed Gatineau Park […] would, I think, most easily commence this scheme."

 A few months later, on Cory's suggestion, Harkin wrote Quebec Minister of Mines and Forests Charles Devlin inquiring whether he would help establish a national park in the Gatineau district.
 Although provincial officials wrote back that the matter would receive their minister's immediate attention, Devlin died before he could follow up on Harkin's request, and no further response was ever received.
 With the First World War intervening shortly thereafter, the government of Canada had to tend to more pressing matters.

 On April 7, 1927, the idea of creating a Gatineau national park was again raised in the House of Commons, where MPs considered a bill to create the Federal District Commission, which would build parks and parkways on both sides of the Ottawa River.
 During debate, however, Conservative MP John Edwards accused Prime Minister King of wanting to create a park around his Kingsmere property and ease access to it by building a parkway.
 Though he denied the charge, the criticism would shape King's subsequent decisions regarding the park.

 It would take another eleven years for the park to be created in embryonic form on July 1, 1938, as a result of efforts by Percy Sparks of the Federal Woodlands Preservation League.
 By choosing to create the park through gradual property acquisition, the King government allowed private property to continue existing in Gatineau Park—a situation that has prevented the park from becoming a national park.